 - how to use what we know to promote understanding

-A key consideration, which spans all of our course content, is ethics.
-Library and information professionals have long been associated with ethics, in respect of on the one hand facilitating access to ‘information for all’, whilst on the other hand in regard to assuring privacy.
-Our contemporary society, within which we cannot help but leave a digital footprint, requires us to re-examine what is meant by privacy, and to establish and understand the consequences for what we give away, perhaps unknowingly, when we use network services.
-Conversely, we need to examine what is meant by ‘access for all’.
+A related thread, running across the whole course, is ethics.
+Library and information professionals have long been engaged with ethical behaviour, in respect of issues of censurship, privacy, and equality of access.
+Our contemporary society, within which we cannot help but leave a digital footprint, requires us to re-examine what is meant by privacy, and to establish and understand the consequences for what we give away, perhaps unknowingly, when we use digital network services.

-Manifestations of ‘ethics in action’ then, include questions posed to the scholarly community by open access, open data, and open educational resources, but also societal questions posed by access to network services, use of the internet and social media, and big data.
-Data is the new black.
+Manifestations of ‘ethics in action’ then, include questions posed to the scholarly community by open access, open data, and open educational resources, but also societal questions posed by access to network services, use of the internet and social media, and the impact of big data.
 Library and information professionals have a responsibility not only to promote ethical information behaviour, but to contribute to its definition and evolution.

 One of the most noticeable areas rising to prominence for the LIS professional is data management.
 Within the academic and research sector, this is often written and talked about in respect of research data management, but the wider phrase, ‘data curation’, invites a broader audience from LIS workers within the social, cultural and heritage sectors to consider issues of documentation (Robinson 2016).
 Alongside data management, where we can envisage a data file as a document, there is the need for data metadata, i.e. data about the data.
-Standards in this area are just starting to emerge, as are repositories for data, journals about data, and directories of datasets.
-Re-use and reimagining of collections and information resources, via data sets and APIs, is now a significant informational activity in disciplines from science to the humanities, and the library and information science community is ideally placed to comment on, facilitate and contribute to this.
-In addition to the traditional subject related resources which have long featured in LIS courses, we will examine the creation, dissemination, indexing, access, use and re-use of datasets, alongside the ethics involved and the role for the LIS specialist.
-Examples of data, and software management, will be drawn from libraries, archives, museums and galleries, but also science, government, non-governmental organisations, business and social media.
+Standards in this area are just starting to emerge, as are repositories for data, directories of data repositories, data papers, and journals about data.

-Other contemporary topics that have come to our notice include the role of libraries, librarianship and library spaces, in relation to the current socio-political climate, and as considered alongside the historical use of space in the library, and public spaces in general.
+Returning to more familiar territory, we are also introducing a focus on libraries, librarianship and library spaces, in relation to the current socio-political climate, and as considered alongside the historical use of space in the library, and public spaces in general.